 Chelsea’s appointment of Maurizio Sarri as their new coach has added yet another layer of intrigue to this Premier League campaign, with many observers keen to see how the former Napoli boss, who has been regularly been heralded as an innovator and a genius by leading lights of the football fraternity, does in the Premier League.

-The 60-year-old coach has spent most of career in the lower reaches of Italian football, but after impressing in Serie A with newly promoted Empoli he earned a move to Napoli in 2015.
+The 60-year-old coach has spent most of his career in the lower reaches of Italian football, but after impressing in Serie A with newly promoted Empoli he earned a move to Napoli in 2015.

-Although he was ultimately unable to break Juventus’ stranglehold on the Scudetto, Sarri’s Napoli were widely regarded to be the most attractive team to watch in Europe last season, due to his progressive possession based approach.
+Although he was ultimately unable to break Juventus’ stranglehold on the Scudetto, Sarri’s Napoli were widely regarded to be the most attractive team to watch in Europe last season, due to his progressive possession-based approach.

-It will of course be fascinating to see whether his philosophy can be a success for Chelsea in the rough and tumble of the Premier League but until then let’s take a look at some of the best quotes about the chain smoking Italian.
+It will of course be fascinating to see whether his philosophy can be a success for Chelsea in the rough and tumble of the Premier League but until then let’s take a look at some of the best quotes about the chain-smoking Italian.

 “For somebody like me, who loves watching games at home on the sofa, Napoli are spectacular and his brand of football is a joy to watch.
 Often a coach is judged on wins, but you’ve also got to look at the shape as well as the substance – Sarri had Empoli and Napoli playing great football, and he did a fantastic job.”
 Pep Guardiola.

 “Every 20 years there is an innovation in football.
 After Ajax there was Sacchi’s Milan, then Guardiola, who rather sent football to sleep.
 Fortunately now we’ve got Sarri, who can wake football up again.”
 Fabio Capello.